awsdocs/amazon-sagemaker-developer-guide/doc_source/build-multi-model-build-container.md

 # Build Your Own Container with Multi Model Server<a name="build-multi-model-build-container"></a>

-Custom Elastic Container Registry \(ECR\) images deployed in Amazon SageMaker are expected to adhere to the basic contract described in [Use Your Own Inference Code with Hosting Services](your-algorithms-inference-code.md) that govern how Amazon SageMaker interacts with a Docker container that runs your own inference code\.
+Custom Elastic Container Registry \(ECR\) images deployed in Amazon SageMaker are expected to adhere to the basic contract described in [Use Your Own Inference Code with Hosting Services](your-algorithms-inference-code.md) that govern how SageMaker interacts with a Docker container that runs your own inference code\.
 For a container to be capable of loading and serving multiple models concurrently, there are additional APIs and behaviors that must be followed\.
 This additional contract includes new APIs to load, list, get, and unload models, and a different API to invoke models\.
 There are also different behaviors for error scenarios that the APIs need to abide by\.
 To indicate that the container complies with the additional requirements, you can add the following command to your Docker file:

 ```
 LABEL com.amazonaws.sagemaker.capabilities.multi-models=true
 ```

-Amazon SageMaker also injects an environment variable into the container
+SageMaker also injects an environment variable into the container

 ```
 SAGEMAKER_MULTI_MODEL=true